23 Of The Best Relationship Goals To Nurture Intimacy

 But as important as our love relationships are to our health and happiness, it is curious how little time we spend taking care of them.

-If you are married or in a committed relationship, stop for a moment and consider the amount of time you spend actively working to strengthen it.
+If you are married or in a committed partnership, stop for a moment and consider the amount of time you spend actively working to strengthen it.
 If it's not much, you certainly aren't alone.

-When we enter a romantic relationship, it feels like the intoxicating fuel of infatuation will power the relationship forever.
 But over time, that fuel runs low, and the connection begins to hobble along on vapors.